DOSull/Spatial-Data-Science/labs/mini-project/homes/README.md

 **Geog 315 T2 2023**

 # Wellington house sales, 2021-23
-These data are from [homes.co.nz](https://homes.co.nz) scraped from their website in September 2021, April 2022, and September 2023.
+These data are from [homes.co.nz](https://homes.co.nz) scraped from their website in July 2021, April 2022, and September 2023.
 There are several hundred recent sales at each of those times in each dataset.

 ## Datasets
 Here are the data: